Combat Patrol Event Rules

 • Inclusion of an Inexp.
 Transport/Two when the rest of the force is Reg. and/or Vet.

-• Unit spam (Cavalry, Dakka Stuart, Flamethrowers, Howitzers).
+• Unit spam (Cavalry, Flamethrowers, Howitzers, etc.).

 To put it another way, Combat Patrol and Doubles are hobby-first events.
 Yes, we are all playing to win, but not at the experience of the opponents experience.